M.S. in Human Resource Management and Development

 - Seek to be a change agent who can advocate for the "people strengths" essential to making an organization great

-Why NLU for a Master's in Human Resource Management and Development (HRMD)
+Why NLU for Human Resource Management and Development

-Meeting in one intensive session per week over approximately 18 months, the program is tailored to meet the needs of busy adults juggling personal and professional commitments.
+The program is tailored to meet the needs of busy adults juggling personal and professional commitments.
 Fellowship with classmate-colleagues is also promoted.
-Students in the HRMD graduate program generally stay with one group of classmates through the whole program, building a professional network and a deep understanding of comparative organizational environments from peers.
+Students in the HRMD program at NLU generally stay with one group of classmates through the whole program, building a professional network and a deep understanding of comparative organizational environments from peers.

-NLU's M.S. in HR is professionally accredited by the International Assembly for Collegiate Business Education (IACBE).
+NLU's Master of Science in Human Resource Development is professionally accredited by the International Assembly for Collegiate Business Education (IACBE).

 What You Will Learn